jdepew88/install_traefik_compose/README.md

 The script will prompt you for your **domain name**.
 Please enter like this: yourdomain.com Your domain name will be updated where necessary in the traefik appdata files (traefik.yml, config.yml, and docker-compose.yml).

+The script will then prompt you for your **host ip address**.
+Please enter like this: 10.10.0.100 (without http://) Your host IP address is actually only in one place in the dynamic config file (config.yml) wherein it points to sample Plex container at HOST_IP_ADDRESS:32400

 ### 3. Configure Environment Variables (update /opt/appdata/traefik/.env)

 Edit the `.env` file in the root directory of the repository with the following content: